corbanmailloux/261Toolshare/README.md

                                '-'

 ##Dislaimer
-This project was made for a class and is not used as a real system.
+This project was made for a class and should not be trusted as a real system.

 ##Installation
 In order to run ToolShare you must have Python 3 with Django 1.5 (For help installing Django, visit the [Django Docs](https://docs.djangoproject.com/en/1.5/intro/install/)).
 Please run the `runserver.bat` file in order to launch the server.